 Best Buy (NYSE: BBY) has about two dozen stores in the Washington area.

-For our morning links, we scanned the local papers, blogs, and websites to find the most interesting stories in them you might have missed.
+For our morning links, we scanned the local papers, blogs and news websites to find the most interesting stories in them you might have missed.